ideaxplode/bubble-preview-auto-reloader/README.md

-# Bubble Preview Auto-Reloader
+# Bubble Hot Reloader

-Automatically reloads Bubble.io's Preview tab when an update is detected!
+Automatically reloads Bubble.io's Preview tab whenever you make a change to the app.
+No need for manual reloads!

 NOTE: This is a Chrome extension.

 ## Description

-**Bubble Preview Auto-Reloader** eases your development experience using [Bubble.io](https://bubble.io) by automatically reloading your Preview tab in Chrome when you make changes in the Bubble editor.
+**Bubble Hot Reloader** eases your development experience using [Bubble.io](https://bubble.io) by automatically reloading your Preview tab in Chrome when you make changes in the Bubble editor.
 No more manual refreshes — stay focused on building your app!

 ## Features